KPXM-TV

 KPXM-TV (channel 41) is a television station licensed to St. Cloud, Minnesota, United States, broadcasting the Ion Television network to the Minneapolis–Saint Paul area.
-The station is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, and maintains a sales office on 176th Street NW near Big Lake; its transmitter is located in Nowthen, Minnesota.
+The station is owned by the Ion Media subsidiary of the E. W. Scripps Company, and broadcasts from a transmitter located in Nowthen, Minnesota.

 KPXM-TV also serves the Mankato market (via K20LP-D in nearby St. James through the local municipal-operated Cooperative TV [CTV] network of translators), as that area does not have an Ion station of its own.

 History

 The station originally signed on the air in 1982 as KXLI ("XLI" is 41 in Roman numerals).
 The station branded as "K-41" and showed syndicated fare and cartoons.
-KXLI was also simulcast on KXLT-TV channel 47 in Rochester, and by the late 1980s, Minnesota North Stars hockey broadcasts would also air on the stations.
+KXLI was also simulcast on KXLT-TV (channel 47) in Rochester, and by the late 1980s, Minnesota North Stars hockey broadcasts would also air on the stations.

 KXLI and KXLT were owned by Halcomm Inc., whose majority stockholder and president was Dale W. Lang.
 Lang was also the chairman of magazine publisher Lang Communications Inc. Lang and several partners attempted to create the "Minnesota Independent Network" (MIN) with 11 stations, but this was never realized.

 Lang also made a $9.6 million loan to Halcomm.
 When KXLI and KXLT closed down in December 1988, Lang called the loan a year later and took possession of the stations.

 In 1989, Lang became the primary investor in a new television network based in Orlando, Florida, the Star Television Network.
 KXLT returned on September 29, 1990, again simulcasting KXLI programming as an owned and operated Star station.
 Both stations were broadcasting 22 hours a day with 10 hours from Star, which consisted of at least four hours of infomercials and eight hours of classic shows under the TV Heaven banner.

 Following Star's closure in January 1991, KXLI/KXLT replaced its schedule with religious and infomercial programming, as well as programming from the Home Shopping Network, which continued through their purchase by Lowell "Bud" Paxson in the mid-1990s.
 Saturday afternoons during this time consisted of local and national hunting programs.
 Programming originated from the transmitter building during this time in Big Lake.

 Once it was decided to bring back the moniker of TV Heaven, money was spent on a new building near the tower.
 TV Heaven was brought back with programs from the 1950s, '60s, '70s, '80s and some new shows during the '90s.
-It also had agreements to air programming from an upstart conservative network NET (National Empowerment Television) run by Paul Weyrich.
+It also had agreements to air programming from upstart conservative network NET (National Empowerment Television) run by Paul Weyrich.
 To that end, the stations nicknamed themselves the Political News Network.
 Late evenings were taken up by many different shopping networks.